-Name Personal information redacted Email Street address Postal address (if different) Are you an individual representing an organisation No If you are representing an organisation, please name it Privacy - please tick if appropriate 9 ☑ I consent to my submission being published in full □ I consent to my submission ☑ I consent to my submission being published excluding personal information ☐ I do not want my submissio n published on the NSW Resources Regulator website DO YOU HAVE ANY COMMENTS ON THE QUESTIONS BELOW?
+Name Personal information redacted Email Street address Postal address (if different) Are you an individual representing an organisation No If you are representing an organisation, please name it Privacy - please tick if appropriate ☑ I consent to my submission being published in full ☐ I consent to my submission being published excluding personal information \square I do not want my submission published on the NSW Resources Regulator website DO YOU HAVE ANY COMMENTS ON THE QUESTIONS BELOW?
 Are the proposed changes to experience requirements adequate?
-Yes I support the change in requirement to five years' experience before sitting a mining engineering managers ticket, however the proposed breakdown on the that five years requirement is not suitable or practical for individuals or corporations to achieve.
-Is the inclusion of supervision experience and the proposed length of supervision experience appropriate?
-Yes I believe there is a need for people sitting a mining engineering managers ticket to have supervisory experience.
-It is important to understand the practical constraints of the role in an underground environment and the daily changes and decision making required at that level.
-It is also important to be able to manage a team of people at the operator level - attitudes, experience, skill sets and resourcing.
-However I believe a minimum six months in shift supervisor or construction/ development supervisor role would be adequate.
-Are the recommended experience activities people at the operator level - attitudes, experience, skill sets and resourcing.
-However I believe a minimum six months in shift supervisor or construction/ development supervisor role would be appropriate, specifically, being present at extraction?
+Yes I support the change in requirement to 5yrs experience before sitting a Mining Engineering managers Ticket, however the proposed breakdown on the that 5yrs requirement is not suitable or practical for individuals or corporations to achieve.
+Are the proposed changes to experience requirements Yes I support the change in requirement to 5yrs experience before sitting a Mining Engineering managers Ticket, however the proposed breakdown on the that 5yrs requirement is not suitable appropriate, specifically, being present at extraction?

-Proposed changes to experience requirements for statutory function certificates of competence

-I support the move to five years' experience however the required experience also needs to be in engineering roles as well as at the face and supervising.
-In both coal and metals mines a mining engineering manager needs to have spent time in the ventilation officer role, in mine planning and scheduling, development design and production design, drill and blast roles.
+Proposed changes to experience requirements for statutory function certificates of competence above I support the move to five years' experience however the required experience also needs to be in Engineering roles as well as at the face and supervising.
+In both coal and metals mines a Mining Engineering Manager needs to have spent time in the ventilation officer role, in mine planning and scheduling, development design and production design, drill and blast roles.
 A minimum one year experience at the face with specific requirements around drilling, blasting, transport and ground support as per the current requirements is adequate and more useful than spending three years driving a truck.

-For an organisation employing a mining engineer, providing three years practical experience is not practical or sustainable.
-The industry as a whole is lacking mining graduates and as a manager of a technical team I do not have the resources to provide engineers three years of underground experience, while not providing them with growth and development of the skills they studied for.
+For an organisation employing a Mining Engineer, providing three years practical experience is not practical or sustainable.
+The industry as a whole is lacking mining graduates and as a manager of a technical team I do not have the resources to provide engineers 3 years of underground experience, while not providing them with growth and development of the skills they studied for.

-Again I support five years' experience requirement and I believe for metal mining the current requirements cover the detailed knowledge required such as drilling, blasting, ground support, ventilation, mine rescue, mine design and mine planning, these may need re-worded and expanded but it is important to specify these as the mining engineering manager needs all of these skills to adequately ensure the principle mining hazards are addressed at an operation.
-Simply extraction and supervisory experience are insufficient to address all of the principle hazards, the specified five years need to address the current requirements with more time spent as an engineer then an operator.
+Again I support 5 years' experience requirement and I believe for metal mining the current requirements cover the detailed knowledge required such as drilling, blasting, ground support, ventilation, mine rescue, mine design and mine planning, these may need re-worded and expanded but it is important to specify these as the Mining Engineering Manager needs all of these skills to adequately ensure the principle mining hazards are addressed at an operation.
+Simply extraction and supervisory experience are insufficient to address all of the principle hazards, the specified 5yrs need to address the current requirements with more time spent as an engineer then an operator.

-On similar note, I feel the underground coal requirements need to be more specific in the required experience as per the metal requirements to reflect the principle hazards such as mine ventilation, mine planning, design and scheduling, subsidence, ground support, inrush and cover both drift development and long wall and pillar extraction.
-Again three years extraction experience (for instance sitting on a shuttle car) does not provide understanding in all mining hazards and controls.
+On similar note I feel the underground coal requirements need to be more specific in the required experience as per the metal requirements to reflect the principle hazards such as mine ventilation, mine planning, design and scheduling, subsidence, ground support, inrush and cover both drift development and long wall and pillar extraction.
+Again 3 years extraction experience (for instance sitting on a shuttle car) does not provide understanding in all mining hazards and controls.

-For surface mining OCE role should also reflect the current quarry manager specific details such as three months involved in use of explosives, these specifics need to remain mandated not a guide.
+nager specific details such as three months involved in use of losives, these specifics need to remain mandated not a guide.